 - Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, ARTP guidance for oxygen utilisation, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning, as well as other relevant NHS England/NHS Improvement specialty guides (see links above)

 - BTS guidance on Venous Thromboembolic Disease in patients with COVID-19.
 This document, aimed at respiratory and general medical physicians, summarises published data regarding the risks of VTE in patients with COVID-19, and discusses clinical issues regarding prevention, diagnosis and management of VTE.
 It includes a table with suggested doses of low molecular weight heparin according to risk/indication.

 - Advice on the safety of nebuliser use.

-- Information related to the suppply of inhalers with an appeal for healthcare professionals to help maintain stocks by prescribing only on a monthly basis and advising patients not to stockpile, and discussing whether inhalers are still clinically needed, as well as advice to avoid switching inhaler types if possible (a link to the BTS/SIGN Asthma Guideline inhaler dose comparison chart is provided if alternatives are necessary) and to optimise inhaler technique (with links to online videos/apps).
+- Information related to the supply of inhalers with an appeal for healthcare professionals to help maintain stocks by prescribing only on a monthly basis and advising patients not to stockpile, and discussing whether inhalers are still clinically needed, as well as advice to avoid switching inhaler types if possible (a link to the BTS/SIGN Asthma Guideline inhaler dose comparison chart is provided if alternatives are necessary) and to optimise inhaler technique (with links to online videos/apps).

 - Guidance for healthcare professionals for COPD providing advice on continuing use of inhaled/oral corticosteroids, management of exacerbations with rescue antibiotics and short courses of oral corticosteroids, hygiene of inhalers and spacer devices, and transmission risks with nebulisation.